techfromsage/talis-cdk-constructs/lib/cdn-site-hosting/README.md

 This construct will:

 - Create an S3 bucket with static website hosting enabled
-- Create a CloudFront web distribution to deliver site content
+- Create a CloudFront distribution to deliver site content
 - Register the CloudFront distribution with the provided certificate
 - Deploy provided source code to S3 and invalidate the CloudFront distribution